 Illini Cycling Club:

 Illini Cycling Club’s Mission is to promote cycling accessibility for everyone, from complete beginners to top-tier athletes.
 They engage in spreading extensive knowledge that is not limited to but includes: bike maintenance, riding safely on campus, planning a longer bike route, and bike-packing.
 It also aims to introduce and assist students into the sport of bicycle racing.

-Non-University Entities
+Illini 4000:

+The Illini 4000 is a non-profit organization dedicated to documenting the American cancer experience through The Portraits Project, raising funds for cancer research and patient support services, as well as spreading awareness for the fight against cancer through annual cross-country bike rides.Non-University Entities

 Champaign County Bikes (CCB)

-The mission of Champaign County Bikes (CCB) is to encourage and facilitate bicycling and walking as transportation and recreation, and to promote public awareness of the benefits that active transportation brings to our community.
+The mission of CCB is to encourage and facilitate bicycling and walking as transportation and recreation, and to promote public awareness of the benefits that active transportation brings to our community.
 F&S, in partnership with CCB, conduct annual bicycle census, where volunteers count all bicycles parked on campus.

 The Bike Project of Urbana-Champaign (TBP):